Occupational Therapy in Sydney

 FAQs About Occupational Therapy Sydney

 People go to occupational therapy when everyday activities such as self-care, play, learning, or participation at home or school feel challenging.
 For children and adolescents, occupational therapists focus on supporting skills that help them take part in daily life more comfortably and confidently.
+For adults, occupational therapy can help improve independence, manage health conditions, and support participation in work and everyday activities.
+For seniors, it often focuses on maintaining safety, mobility, and quality of life while supporting independence for as long as possible.

 Occupational therapy and physiotherapy focus on different areas of support.
 Physiotherapy often centres on movement, strength, and physical function, while occupational therapy focuses on everyday activities and participation.
-Some children may benefit from one service, while others may use both, depending on their needs.
+Some individuals may benefit from one service, while others may use both, depending on their needs.

 Occupational therapy may be funded through the NDIS when it aligns with a participant’s plan and goals.
 Access and funding depend on individual circumstances, which are explained in more detail on our NDIS occupational therapy page.